 Django Web Project

 This project is based on the standard Django template.
-You can add new apps to the project, create virtual environments, edit page templates, interactively debug both code and template files, and publish to Windows Azure.
-See our
+You can add new apps to the project, create virtual environments, edit page templates, interactively debug both code and template files, and publish to Microsoft Azure.
+See the

 Other Web Projects (Bottle, Flask, etc.)